kodemore/chocs/README.md

 def hello():
     ...
 ```
-Will match following URIs:
+Will match the following URIs:
  - `/pet/1`
  - `/pet/abc`
  - `/pet/abc1`

-When more control is required over accepted parameter's value, additional regex can be passed to function.
+Advanced matching can be achieved by passing a regex to the function.
-Consider following example:
+Consider the following example:

 ```python
 from chocs import router